openstate/open-raadsinformatie/maintenance_guide.md

 - Not enough available disk space can cause downtime.
 Elastic starts to have issues at 80% disk usage - it starts moving stuff to other instances.
 Fix this by making the disk larger and copying the contents.
 - When dealing with IBabs issues, use SoapUI.
 - When finding logs for a municipality, use the GCP querybuilder with `textPayload:municipality`
+- If an error was made in a key when adding a new source, a new run may create a new index in Elastic.
+The old index, which is probably still empty, can be removed, but the new index may not yet show up.
+To fix this make sure that the e.g. municipality is retrieved again:
+  - get the `item_id` for the municipality (e.g. using a `log` statement when retrieving in development)
+  - delete the row with this `item_id` from the `ItemHash` table
+  - rerun the import

 ## Folder structure